 All of the canned ingredients in this recipe are organic because most non-organic versions include unnecessary sugar.
 To keep down the costs of buying organic canned items, we love to buy staples like beans and tomatoes in bulk at Costco.

-This is a revised recipe from my absolute favorite cookbook Simply Classic by the Junior League of Seattle.
+This is a revised recipe from Simply Classic: A New Collection of Recipes to Celebrate the Northwest” target=”_blank” rel=”noopener”>my absolute favorite cookbook Simply Classic by the Junior League of Seattle.
 I’m a huge Ina Garten fan and own 6 of her cookbooks, however, this is my GO TO book that gets way more use than any others.

 The main changes using ground turkey instead of beef and cooking it in the crockpot instead of simmering on the stove.
 I also cut out the added oil by using the crock pot and substituted stewed tomatoes with diced.
 I’ve also simplified the herbs slightly.
 Sometimes I’ll swap the kidney beans for corn or black beans, depending on what’s in the pantry.